ckrushton/LGenIC/README.md

 ## Output
 gene_list: A list of Entrez IDs examined.
 If exome or genome is specified, this contains all genes

-sample_annotation: Specifies sample information, and which samples have CN info, BCL2 and MYC translocations.
-If you have SV info, the translocation status of BCL2 and MYC should be specified in this file (0=No event, 1=Translocation)
+sample_annotation: Specifies sample information, and which samples have CN info, BCL2 and BCL6 translocations.
+If you have SV info, the translocation status of BCL2 and BCL6 should be specified in this file (0=No event, 1=Translocation)

 mutation_flat: Contains all mutations.
 Note that only 5'UTR mutations are specified as "Synon", irrespective of their distance to the TSS